JJC3321/group_4_repo/group_project/engineer_2.md

 Isabella Pelosi

+Paper 3 from Biologist 1
+https://pmc.ncbi.nlm.nih.gov/articles/PMC7406220/ Bacteropia
-I attempted downloading Paper 3 from Biologist 1 https://pmc.ncbi.nlm.nih.gov/articles/PMC7406220/ Bacteropia I was able to download mamba version needed but when downloading bactopia there was a lot of lagging and test finishing kept hanging
+I was able to download mamba version needed but when downloading bactopia there was a lot of lagging and test finishing kept hanging
 Next steps after downloading would be to attempt running the codes listed in the github